 This happened to a client of MainNerve’s.
 The client’s internet line was not up and running at the time of their annual penetration test.
 This is most likely because of a fiber cut from construction.
 The client called to see if it was from MainNerve testing, but our tester hadn’t engaged yet.

 The Rules of Engagement and MainNerve

 The Rules of Engagement provides information on how the tester will communicate with your team.
 MainNerve testers will always reach out before testing to ensure that your team is aware he or she will be actively engaging your systems.
 Additionally, if there are any high or critical vulnerabilities, you will be notified immediately.

 There should be a game plan as to what will transpire with the data discovered during testing, and a listed project schedule secondary to multi-day testing.
 The ROE should also define the methodology, or approach, employed during testing, such as black box, grey box, or white box.

 The importance of Rules of Engagement cannot be overstated.
 They define what is to be tested, how it is to be tested, and when it is to be tested.
-They identify the testers and give you a clear line of communication to them, and they to you.
+It identifies the testers and gives you a clear line of communication to them, and they to you.
 They give clear limits and requirements to ensure that the systems and services you need to be tested are tested and that any systems you do not want tested are not.